plitex/git-subtree/README.md

 git-subtree add <subtree> [username]
 ```

-Adds git remote, fetches it and adds a subtree.
+Adds git remote, fetch it and creates the local folder with subtree content.

 ### Pull